Cuteness overload at the Bunny Cafe in Krakow, Poland

 Easy like Sunday morning – the bunny cafe is a happening hang out

 You pay approximately £5 to get entrance to the bunny pen and this lasts ALL DAY!
-So you can stay there from the morning right through until 9pm with a brief closure in the afternoon where the bunnies have some human free time.
+So you can stay there from the morning right through until 9pm.
+There’s a brief closure in the afternoon where the bunnies have some human free time.
 You’re given a voucher so that you can come in and out as often as you like, provided there is space as there is a capacity limit though it wasn’t met while I was there.

 Visitors are asked to wait by the gate until they’re invited inside

-You’re also not allowed to bother any bunnies who are inside their homes – the bunnies who are out hopping around and playing on the other hand can be stoked and fed with a cup of food you’re given.
+You’re also not allowed to bother any bunnies who are inside their homes – the bunnies who are out hopping around and playing on the other hand can be stroked and fed with a cup of food you’re given.
 And that’s pretty much the experience.

-You can simply sit down and chat to bunnies, watch them play, take in their cuteness and of course take some photos.
+You can simply sit down and chat to bunnies, watch them play, take in their cuteness.
+And of course, take some photos.
 This was a solo city break and it was a brilliant activity to do on my own.

 The pinkest cafe in Poland?